nicole-lancaster/nicole-lancaster/README.md

 ### Hi there, I'm Nicole 👋

+🌱 Nearing completion of a software engineering bootcamp at Northcoders

-🌱 I’m currently enrolled on the Northcoders bootcamp, and looking for a role as a junior software engineer.
+👩🏻‍💻 Looking for a role as a full-stack JavaScript software engineer.